mattcarlotta/nvi/README.md

 ### Can I manually assign parsed ENVs to a process?

 Yes!
-If you don't use a `--` or an `execute` command in a configuration file, then nvi will print out a stringified JSON result of ENVs to [stdout](https://www.computerhope.com/jargon/s/stdout.htm).
+If you don't use a `--` or an `exec` command in a configuration file, then nvi will print out a stringified JSON result of ENVs to [stdout](https://www.computerhope.com/jargon/s/stdout.htm).

 Unfortunately, this means you'll have to manually pipe and parse stringified JSON from `stdin`, and then assign them to the process for whatever language or framework that you're using.
 As such, this feature is available to you, but there are expected drawbacks:
 - requires language or framework specific code (what this project aims to mitigate)